jakeberg/resume/Resume.md

 ### **LTG Subsites release:**
 ```
-"Another W for the Lilly Trial Guide team of Jason Curtis Carson Schwalm Derek Hills Jordan Farris Jake Berg Diviyansh Bhatnagar who was proved a very tight even unrealistic deadline then worked with the customer to define an MVP to get it to market and an MVP for maturation.
+"Another W for the Lilly Trial Guide team of Jason Curtis, Carson Schwalm, Derek Hills, Jordan Farris, Jake Berg, Diviyansh Bhatnagar who was proved a very tight even unrealistic deadline then worked with the customer to define an MVP to get it to market and an MVP for maturation.
 Nice work guys I know it was stressful at times but you persevered.
 Thank you."
 ```

 Jimmy Burkhart